JoNinto7/ML-Cartoonify/README.md

 ## Overview

-This project transforms ordinary images into stylized, cartoon-like outputs using traditional image processing methods—no deep learning required.
+This project transforms ordinary images into stylized, cartoon-like outputs using traditional image processing methods, no deep learning required.
 Users can experiment with different styles such as Anime, Pencil Sketch, Oil Painting, and more through a user-friendly GUI.
 The app offers real-time parameter tuning and visual feedback, making it both a creative tool and an educational platform.

 ## Features